isaka-james/IPT/search_engine/readme.md

 3. Host the project on a web server, or use a local server like XAMPP.

+4. you can upload yourself through login page of admin or Make sure you have the random images with the names that are in the database, and store them in the **/images** folder.
+.
-4. Access the site in your web browser.
+5. Access the site in your web browser.

 ## Usage
 1. **Image Search**: